Marketing trends 2026: Emotions, algorithms, brand, understanding people, measurability - and AI, of course

 From guesswork to data-driven decisions

 The marketing trends that will dominate in 2026 have been emerging for years, but they remain highly relevant.
-Advertisers and media planners can no longer afford to overestimate customer interest in their company, brand, or advertising.
+Advertisers and media planners can no longer afford to overestimate the customer’s interest in their company, brand, or advertising.
 We must stop creating ads for ourselves.
-If we set the ambition level in advertising design to surpass the threshold of “nobody cares,” we’re on the right track.
-We need to ensure we produce genuinely engaging content that seamlessly aligns with the brand.
+If we set the ambition level of advertising planning above the threshold of ‘nobody cares’, we’re on the right track.
+We need to make sure we produce genuinely engaging content that seamlessly aligns with the brand.
 Consistency and long-term thinking will continue to lead the way.

 We’re moving from guesswork to data-driven marketing.
 Data provides deep, scalable customer insights and reveals the true impact of advertising.
-Alongside the metrics inflated by the digital bubble and more holistic measures like eSOV, SoS, and eMMM, new standardized metrics will emerge to support advertising effectiveness, including media buying.
+Alongside metrics inflated by the digital bubble and more holistic measures such as eSOV, SoS, and eMMM, new standardised metrics will emerge to support advertising effectiveness, media buying included.

 Innovation and marketing will lift Finland out of the slump.
-As a society, we must understand that investing in marketing pays off—even during downturns.
+As a society, we must understand that investing in marketing pays off – even during downturns.
 Let’s finally make marketing a trend in Finland!
-To achieve this, marketers need to speak the same language as the rest of the organization.
+To achieve this, marketers need to speak the same language as the rest of the organisation.
 Break down silos.
-Product development, pricing, and sales are marketing—and marketing is economics.
+Product development, pricing, and sales are marketing –and marketing is finance.

 Annika Suomela,